music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 an exact science, and an individual's perception of rhythm will vary.
 Pop music is created for listening to, not dancing, so any structure we try to impose on music is going to be an approximation at best.

-One of the obvious follow up questions you might have after reading this is "So should we dance WCS to non-WCS music?", and I've been avoiding this question because people tend to get rather...
+One of the obvious follow up questions you might have after reading this is "Should we dance WCS to non-WCS music?", and I've been avoiding this question because people tend to get rather...
 _passionate_ about it.
 But maybe I can provide some insight without starting yet-another-internet-argument.